scott-fromthefuture/pirate.black/README.md

 The drawback from going to a static website however is that there is no database for things like a self hosted blog platform, or CMS for people to make changes to content graphically.
 Ultimately it was decided to go with a more complete server with a site and blog system built on wordpress
 <br /><br />
 ## ## This Demo is UNFINISHED.
-Some features were not complete.
+Some features were not completed.
 Do not rely on the scripts or any info on the website.
-The static website is in the `_site` directory, which are the only files from this repository needed for the static website.

 <br /><br />
 <hr />